-Spices, medieval relics, glitter, purple, red, mosques, temples, dust, riads, sounds, smells, donkeys and a flurry of markets.
-Marrakech is sensory overload from beginning to end.
+Spices, medieval relics, glitter, purple, red, mosques, temples, dust, riads, sounds, smells, donkeys and a flurry of markets – Marrakech is a sensory overload from beginning to end.
 Our culinary tour of Morocco would not be complete without a stop in this imperial city.
-Mystical Marrakech, an enchanting palm oasis set against the snow-capped peaks of the High Atlas mountains.
+Mystical Marrakech is an enchanting palm oasis set against the snow-capped peaks of the High Atlas mountains.

 Our tour includes a visit the Bahia Palace where we’ll see authentic and expansive harem quarters.
-We enter the ancient royal Saadian Tombs, and then explore the vibrant and historic Jewish mellah (quarter) and the majestic Koutoubia Mosque before entering the 9th century walled medina.
+We enter the ancient royal Saadian Tombs and explore the vibrant and historic Jewish mellah (quarter) and the majestic Koutoubia Mosque before entering the 9th century walled medina.

 As we explore the medina, we stop at Ben Youssef Madrasa, a historic Koran school, and wind our way through the serpentine labyrinth of the ancient bustling souk, where we’ll see Moroccan craftsmanship at its finest.
-In the late afternoon, shop as we at local artisan co-ops and learn about traditional Moroccan crafts or stop for a cup of tea at Djemaa el-Fna sqaure.
-It’s here at night that visitors will come upon mystical snake charmers, hustlers and mischievous monkeys are part of the nightly drama that unfolds, as Berber acrobats, fortune tellers, musicians and engaging storytellers seduce rapt crowds.
+In the late afternoon, we’ll shop as we at local artisan co-ops and learn about traditional Moroccan crafts or stop for a cup of tea at Djemaa el-Fna square.
+It’s here at night that visitors will come upon mystical snake charmers, hustlers and mischievous monkeys, all part of the nightly drama that unfolds, as Berber acrobats, fortune tellers, musicians and engaging storytellers seduce rapt crowds.